RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 When passed through the Domain Manager, every component that does not have a logging configuration set will use the domain's logging configuration.
 {{% /notice %}}

-- Passed as an initialization property when an application is created.
+- Passed as an initialization property when an application is created
 ```bash
 >>> app = dom.createApplication("/waveforms/example/example.sad.xml", initConfiguration={'LOGGING_CONFIG_URI':'file:///home/user/logconfiguration.cfg'})
 ```